Document Actions

 Nursing Scholars Program

 An alternate route of entry is available to first-year (freshmen) students who are accepted to Hunter's Nursing Honors Scholar Program.
-The Nursing Scholars Program is for bright, highly engaged students to pursue nursing education within the context of an enhanced, academically-challenging curriculum that instills a desire for learning.
+The Nursing Scholars Program is for highly engaged students to pursue nursing education within the context of an enhanced, academically-challenging curriculum that instills a desire for learning.
 Graduates of the program will be uniquely-qualified to enter the profession of nursing and to become leaders in the profession, obtain doctoral education, and make valuable contributions to the profession and discipline of nursing though nursing education, research, or advanced practice.
-Students admitted to the program also receive guaranteed admission directly to the School of Nursing (bypassing application otherwise required prior to sophomore year) with completion of first-year generic program pre-nursing requisites with grade and GPA requirements.
+Students admitted to the program receive priority consideration for admission to the School of Nursing upon submitting Nursing Entrance Exam (NEX) scores and completing first-year generic program requisites with required grade and GPA standards.

 Course of Study

-Course descriptions are available in the undergraduate course catalog.
+Course descriptions are available in the undergraduate catalog.

 First Year Prerequisite Requirements